 The annual budget and forecasts are reviewed by the Board prior to approval being given.
 This includes the identification and assessment of the business risks inherent in the Company and the media sector as a whole along with associated financial risks.

-The Audit Committee also undertakes a formal assessment of the auditors' independence each year which includes:
+The Audit Committee undertakes a formal assessment of the auditors' independence each year which includes:

 Any analysis of the fees payable to the external audit firm in respect of both audit and non-audit services during the year is set out in a note to the accounts in the Annual Report and Accounts.

-The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.
-The Companies Act 2006 requires the Directors to prepare financial statements for each financial year.
-In accordance with that legislation, the Directors prepare the Company’s Group financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union, and the parent company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
+The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.
+Company law requires the Directors to prepare financial statements for each financial year.
+Under that law the Directors have prepared the Group financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and parent company financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.